Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Cryptography/Tools/openssl.md

 * The recipient can decrypt it using the command:
   * EX: openssl pkeyutl -decrypt -in ciphertext -inkey private-key.pem -out decrypted.txt

+*Diffie-Hellman Key:*

+* we need to specify the option "dhparam" to indicate that we want to generate Diffie-Hellman parameters
+  * Along with the size in bits (2048 or 4096)

+* We can view the prime number P and the generator G using the command:
+  * EX: openssl dhparam -in dhparams.pem -text -noout

+### OpenSSL on Cert Signing

+* You can use openssl to generate a Cert Signing Request (CSR) using the command:
+  * openssl req -new -nodes -newkey rsa:4096 -keyout key.pem -out cert.csr
+    * req -new
+      * Create a new Cert signing request
+    * -nodes
+      * Save private key without a passphrase
+    * -newkey
+      * Generate a new private key
+    * rsa:4096
+      * Generate an RSA key of size 4096 bits
+    * -keyout
+      * Specify where to save the key
+    * -out
+      * Save the cert signing request

+* The following command will generate a Self-Signed Cert:
+  * EX: openssl req -x509 -newkey -nodes rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365
+    * -x509
+      * indicates that we want to generate a self-signed cert instead of a cert request.
+    * -sha256
+      * specifies the use of the SHA-256 digest.
+    * -days 365
+      * Means it will be valid for 1 year

+* To view certs:
+  * openssl x509 -in cert.pem -text